Screamfest and Krewe of Boo Parade bring you Screamfest New Orleans.

 Short films — between 10-25 minutes

 Extended-length short films — between 26 and 35 minutes

 Films that have been submitted for consideration in previous years are eligible for re-submission only if significant changes have been made to the film.
 A detailed list of the changes must be included in the submission packet.

 Please do not email us links to new versions of your film after you have completed your submission.
 We are only able to judge ONE version of each film.

 For submission purposes, online screeners may be works-in-progress, films with temporary soundtracks or digital outputs.
 Rough cuts and works-in-progress can only be submitted in the FINAL deadline and if the completed film will be available by September 15th, 2020.

 We will accept films completed after January 2019.
 If your film has been released it is not eligible for this competition.

 You will be notified of acceptance via phone or email.

 Complete press kits for films will be requested only after acceptance.

-Acceptable screening formats are: DCP.
+Acceptable screening formats are: DCP or DVD.